ryanfalzon/dapp-onlinemarketplace/avoiding_common_attacks.md

 ## Overflows & Underflows

 ### Definition
 The Ethereum Virtual Machine uses fixed-size integer data types.
 For instance, `uint8` can store values from 0 to 255.
-The value 255 is derived from the following calcuation@ `2<sup>256</sup> - 1`.
+The value 255 is derived from the following calcuation: `(2^8) - 1`.
 If a value greater than 255 is stored in a `uint8`, then the value that is actually found in that variable is that of 0.
 Similarly, if a value less than 0 is transfered to a `uint8`, then the value in the variable is that off 255.
 This can be very dangerous in the case that an address tries to spend more ethers than he has in his balance.

 ### Prevention